Berg0162/simcline/FTMS Enabled/README.md

 + Next step is running <b>FTMS_Server_v01</b>, pairing with Zwift and then notice how your avatar is moving effortless in the Zwift world controlled by the nRF52 Feather.<br>

 <i>The 2 presently available <b>test</b> programs (FTMS Client and FTMS Server) are only using Serial Monitor (screen output) to show what is happening!</i><br>
-Please supply me with the Serial Monitor output (Copy-Paste) when pairing and/or connection processes are not successful or whem error messages appear...
-If that is the case: Open an Issue and paste the relevant screen output in your Issue post to detail what went wrong!
+Please supply me with the Serial Monitor output (Copy-Paste) when pairing and/or connection processes are not successful or when error messages appear...
+If that is the case: Open an <b>Issue</b> and paste the relevant screen output in your <b>Issues</b> post to detail what went wrong!
+The community will be very gratefull with your help and feedback!